na-stewart/sanic-security/README.md

   This account can be logged into and has complete authoritative access.
 Login credentials can be modified in config.

+* The code blocks in the below examples are meant to be enclosed in a [Sanic Framework endpoint](https://sanic.dev/en/guide/getting-started.html#hello-world-application).

 * The tables in the below examples represent example request `form-data` (https://sanicframework.org/en/guide/basics/request.html#form).

 ## Authentication